msfjarvis/msfjarvis.dev/content/posts/learning-zig-day-4.md

 title = "Learning Zig - Day 4"
 +++

-[So much for hope].
-Either way, we're back at it!
 Today I'll be getting familiar with common patterns in Zig like providing explicit allocators and learn about more of the standard library.
 This is of course, [chapter 2] of the ZigLearn.org curriculum.

 # Thoughts™️